-Bryan & Jordan Consulting, LLC is conducting executive searches for the following organization:
+Bryan & Jordan Consulting, LLC is conducting executive searches for the following organizations:

-The Director of Philanthropy will serve as a key member of the senior staff and planning teams and will report to the Executive Director.
+The Advancement Director will be a key member of the leadership team and report to the Executive Director.

 Essential Job Functions:

-- Oversee development initiatives including annual fund, campaigns, major gifts, foundation and government grants, corporate relations, fundraising and outreach events
+· Oversee development initiatives including annual fund, campaigns, major gifts, planned giving, foundation grants, corporate relations, fundraising, and outreach events

-- Manage relationships and engage in direct cultivation of major prospects, including individuals, corporations and foundations, along with identifying partnering opportunities to leverage existing support for the museum
+· Manage relationships with and engage in direct cultivation of major prospects, including individuals, corporations and foundations, along with identifying partnering opportunities to leverage existing support for the organization

-- Advise Executive Director and the Board of Directors on trends in philanthropy, provide counsel on matters related to fund development
+· Advise Executive Director and Board of Directors on trends in philanthropy and provide counsel and direction on matters related to fund development

-- Manage and coordinate the development department staff
+· Manage and coordinate the philanthropy department staff

-- Initiate and implement support to all development projects
+· Initiate and implement support for all development projects

 Relevant Skills and Abilities:

-- Provide outstanding representation of the MSV to the Board, staff, volunteers, community and foundations
+Provide outstanding representation of The Center to the Board, staff, volunteers, community and foundations

-- Manage multiple developmental projects, both independently and in a team setting
+Manage multiple development projects, both independently and in a team setting

 Desired Personal Characteristics: